TheCrowned/Post-Pay-Counter/readme.txt

 == Changelog ==
 = 2.601 (2016/04/04) =
-* Fixed: issues with memcached (settings changes didn't reflect on stats).
+* Fixed: issues with memcached and other parmanent caching systems - settings changes didn't affect stats.
 * Fixed: possible PHP errors with PHP 7.
 * Tweak: using local time format.
 * Tweak: using WP checked(), selected() and disabled() functions.